joef551/camel-cql/readme.md

 <u>keyspace</u>

-The **keyspace** property is used to specify the name of the keyspace, within a Cassandra cluster, that the client bean is to refernce.
-Note that this is overriden when a CQL statement provides a fully qualified keyspace name (e.g., keyspace_name.table_name) that is different than the one assigned to the client bean.
+The **keyspace** property is used to specify the name of the keyspace, within a Cassandra cluster, that the client bean is to reference.
+Note that this is overridden when a CQL statement provides a fully qualified keyspace name (e.g., keyspace_name.table_name) that is different than the one assigned to the client bean.

 <u>clusterBean</u>